walkamongus/puppet-harbor/README.md

 This module comes with types and providers to manage harbor user setttings (https://github.com/goharbor/harbor/blob/master/docs/configure_user_settings.md#harbor-user-settings) and harbor projects via Harbor's swagger API.

+To use these features with Harbor v1.x, you must install the [harbor1_client gem](https://rubygems.org/gems/harbor1_client).
+To use these features with Harbor v2.x, you must install the [harbor2_client gem](https://rubygems.org/gems/harbor2_client) and the [harbor2_legacy_client_gem](https://rubygems.org/gems/harbor2_legacy_client).

-To use these features you must install the harbor-swagger-client gem (https://github.com/bt-lemery/harbor-swagger-client) and create the file '/etc/puppetlabs/swagger.yaml' on your Harbor server with the following (minimum) content:
+You must also create the file '/etc/puppetlabs/swagger.yaml' on your Harbor server with the following (minimum) content:

 ```
 ---